racherb/watcher/README.md

 - [x] Validation of the minimum expected size of a file
 - [x] Detection of anomalies in the observation of the file
 - [x] :new: Injection of atomic functions on the watcher list
+- [x] :new: Folder recursion and selective path level
+- [x] :new: Watcher monitoring (info, match, nomatch)

 ## Prerequisites